SeleniumHQ/docs/05_Best_Practices.md

 Best Practices
 ==============

 Functional testing is difficult to get right for many reasons.
-If not application state, complexity, and dependencies make testing difficult enough, dealing with browsers – and especially cross-browser incompatibilities – makes writing good tests a challenge.
+As if application state, complexity, and dependencies don't make testing difficult enough, dealing with browsers – and especially cross-browser incompatibilities – makes writing good tests a challenge.

 Selenium provides tools to make functional user interaction easier,